 Get some inspiration from these refreshing Kiwi fruit Healthy snack recipes

-FIsh is rich in omega-3 fatty acids, that are anti-inflammatory and protect the body against damage caused by a hypersensitive response by the immune system.
-This may happen occassionally if the immune system overreacts and releases more chemicals than the body needs to fight germs.
+Fish is rich in omega-3 fatty acids, that are anti-inflammatory and protect the body against damage caused by a hypersensitive response by the immune system.
+This may happen occasionally if the immune system overreacts and releases more chemicals than the body needs to fight germs.
 Some fish rich in omega-3 fatty acids are salmon and tuna.
 Avoid albacore tuna, which has been found to be high in mercury.